 This will leave a professional looking bead with nicely defined edges that will keep the water out and look great, too.

 Give the sealant about 24 hours to fully cure before you allow it to get wet.

-You can buy Unibond Shower, Bathroom and Kitchen Speed Seal Sealant (white) from Wilko online (£7.00 for 300ml) – get home delivery, or click and collect instore.
+You can buy UniBond Anti Mould Speed White Kitchen & Bathroom Sealant from B&Q online (£12.58 for 300ml) – get home delivery, or click and collect instore in just one hour.
 Price and availability correct at time of writing.